openjs-foundation/cross-project-council/proposals/stage-1/TRAVEL_FUND/MEMBER_TRAVEL_FUND.md

 A request is approved when all of the following criteria are met:

 * The pull request has been open for at least 72 hours.
-* The request has approval from at least four members of @openjs-foundation/cpc, including a voting representative for your project.
+* The request has approval from at least four members of @openjs-foundation/cpc.
 * No members of @openjs-foundation/cpc have objected to the request.
 * The pull request has been merged.
 Any member may merge once other prerequisites have been met.